Energy and Robotics (EnerBots) Lab

 Indian Institute of Technology, Guwahati

-Youtube video on virtual energy storage from smart loads and the role of distributed control. (created by my former students at the University of Florida)
+This video explains the concept of Virtual Energy Storage (Created by my former students at the University of Florida).